Cairn India, Vedanta boards to meet on Sunday to discuss merger

-MUMBAI (Reuters) - The boards of oil company Cairn India (CAIL.NS) and its parent, Vedanta Ltd (VDAN.NS), will meet on Sunday to discuss a potential merger, both companies said.
+MUMBAI (Reuters) - The boards of oil company Cairn India and its parent, Vedanta Ltd, will meet on Sunday to discuss a potential merger, both companies said.

-Vedanta Ltd. is the operating unit of London-listed mining and energy group Vedanta Resources Plc (VED.L).
+Vedanta Ltd. is the operating unit of London-listed mining and energy group Vedanta Resources Plc.

 In separate notices to the Bombay Stock Exchange on Saturday, the companies said their boards would meet to “consider and evaluate” a merger.

-On Friday, India’s oil minister, Dharmendra Pradhan, told Reuters he had met Cairn executives this week to discuss the potential merger and a source familiar with the matter had said the deal could be announced as early as Sunday.
+On Friday, Oil Minister Dharmendra Pradhan told Reuters he had met Cairn executives this week to discuss the potential merger and a source familiar with the matter had said the deal could be announced as early as Sunday.

 Reporting by Aman Shah in Mumbai; Editing by Clarence Fernandez